lovecambi/DCGAN-WGAN-TF/README.md

 # DCGAN (WGAN)
 TensorFlow 0.12.1  implementation

-It currently works well on LSUN for vanilla gan loss.
+It currently works well on LSUN for vanilla gan loss, and converges slow for wgan loss (too small learning rate) :sweat_smile: .

 To run WGAN, set
 ```